shinmorino/qgate/docs/source/quick_start_guide.rst

 Please take a look at :ref:`sampling_example:Sampling example (Phase estimation)` as a more practical example.

-You can find other examples at `qgate github repository <https://github.com/shinmorino/qgate>`_.
+You can find other examples at `Qgate github repository <https://github.com/shinmorino/qgate>`_.

 - `grover.py <https://github.com/shinmorino/qgate/tree/master/examples/grover.py>`_